Set expectations with contacts to maximize email deliverability and avoid exile to the spam folder.

 Sometimes that pressure focuses on legal arguments.
 When having conversations about email deliverability, and specifically when I’m giving advice on who to send to, I frequently get the response: ”but it’s legal”.
-Just because you can send to all, doesn’t mean you should.
+Just because you can send it all, doesn’t mean you should.

 Mailbox providers don’t consider legality when they’re deciding whether or not your email belongs in the inbox.
 Their priority is to deliver wanted mail to their users, and so the critical art of deliverability is all about meeting recipient expectations to achieve great inbox placement.